ychen884/Timely-NS3/README.md

 ./waf --run "scratch/test --congestion=TCPCCTIMELY --incast=10" >> output_25_10.txt (you can set any output file, and any running cmd options if you want)
-Make sure you have python 3.8 with matplotlib installed Then run the python script main.py, make sure the output file is in the same directory I have provided the main.py in /Draw and my txt file to generate my graphs in the /Graph
+Make sure you have python 3.8 with matplotlib installed Then run the python script main.py, make sure the output file is in the same directory I have provided the main.py in /Draw and my txt file to generate my graphs in the /Graph （LF be replaced by CRLF becuase of github）